Bitcoin trial: Defendant wins dispute over $50B in Bitcoin

 AP Business Writer

-NEW YORK (AP) — Craig Wright, a computer scientist who claims to be the inventor of Bitcoin, prevailed in a civil trial verdict Monday against the family of a deceased business partner, which claimed it was owed half of a cryptocurrency fortune worth tens of billions.
+NEW YORK (AP) — Craig Wright, a computer scientist who claims to be the inventor of Bitcoin, prevailed in a civil trial verdict Monday against the family of a deceased business partner that claimed it was owed half of a cryptocurrency fortune worth tens of billions.

 “This was a tremendous victory for our side,” said Andres Rivero of Rivero Mestre LLP, the lead lawyer representing Wright.

+At the center of the trial were 1.1 million Bitcoin, worth approximately $50 billion based on Monday’s prices.
+These were among the first Bitcoin to be created through mining and could only be owned by a person or entity involved with the digital currency from its beginning — such as Bitcoin’s creator, Satoshi Nakamoto.

+Now the cryptocurrency community will be looking to see if Wright follows through on his promise to prove he is the owner of the Bitcoin in question.
+Doing so would lend credence to Wright’s claim, first made in 2016, that he is Nakamoto.

-The case was highly technical, with the jury listening to explanations of the intricate workings of cryptocurrencies as well as the murky origins of how Bitcoin came to be.
+The case tried in federal court in Miami was highly technical, with the jury listening to explanations of the intricate workings of cryptocurrencies as well as the murky origins of how Bitcoin came to be.
 Jurors took a full week to deliberate, repeatedly asking questions of lawyers on both sides as well as the judge on how cryptocurrencies work as well as the business relationship between the two men.

-At the center of the trial are 1.1 million Bitcoins, worth approximately $50 billion based on Monday’s prices.
-These were among the first Bitcoins to be created through mining and could only be owned by a person or entity involved with the digital currency from its beginning.
+At one point the jurors signaled to the judge that they were deadlocked.

 Bitcoin’s origins have always been a bit of a mystery, which is why this trial has drawn so much attention from outsiders.
 In October 2008 during the height of the financial crisis, a person named “Satoshi Nakamoto” published a paper laying out a framework for a digital currency that would not be tied to any legal or sovereign authority.
-Mining for the currency began a few months later.
+Mining for the currency, which involves computers solving mathematical equations, began a few months later.

 The name Nakamoto, roughly translated from Japanese to mean “at the center of,” was never considered to be the real name of Bitcoin’s creator.
 Some in the cryptocurrency community do not even believe Nakamoto was a single individual.

-Wright has claimed since 2016 that he is Nakamoto, a claim that has been met with skepticism from a sizeable portion of the cryptocurrency community.
-Due to its structure, all transactions of Bitcoin are public and the 1.1 million Bitcoins in question have remained untouched since Wright’s big reveal.
-Members of the Bitcoin community have regularly called for Wright to move just a fraction of the coins into a separate account to register that he truly is as wealthy as he claims.
+Wright’s claim that he is Nakamoto has been met with skepticism from a sizeable portion of the cryptocurrency community.
+Due to its structure, all transactions of Bitcoin are public and the 1.1 million Bitcoins in question have remained untouched since their creation.
+Members of the Bitcoin community have regularly called for Wright to move just a fraction of the coins into a separate account to prove ownership and show that he truly is as wealthy as he claims.

 During the trial, both Wright and other cryptocurrency experts testified under oath that Wright owns the Bitcoins in question.
 Wright said he would prove his ownership if he were to win at trial.

-David Kleiman died in April 2013.
+David Kleiman died in April 2013 at the age of 46.
 Led by his brother Ira Kleiman, his family has claimed David Kleiman and Wright were close friends and co-created Bitcoin through a partnership.
 Kleiman’s estate was suing for half of the Bitcoins in question as well as intellectual property rights.

+The lawyers for W&K Information Defense Research LLC, the joint venture between the two men, said they were “gratified” that the jury awarded the $100 million in intellectual property rights to the company, which developed software that set the groundwork for early blockchain and cryptocurrency technologies.

+“Wright refused to give the Kleimans their fair share of what (David Kleinman) helped create and instead took those assets for himself,” said Vel Freedman and Kyle Roche of Roche Freedman LLP and Andrew Brenner, a partner at Boies Schiller Flexner, in a joint statement.

 Wright’s lawyers have said repeatedly that David Kleiman and Wright were friends and collaborated on work together, but their partnership had nothing to do with Bitcoin’s creation or early operation.